You are here

 The themes drawn from this story include poisoning, embalming and taxidermy as well as a look at witches.

-You can also listen to the audio from the kit streamed here on the site:
+You can also listen to the audio included in the attachments below.

 How to use this BritLit kit

 The material is divided into three sections: Pre-reading, After reading, and Word Work.

 - Landlady Pre-reading (pdf) examines who Billy and the landlady are and asks the students to speculate on what they might look like.
 This is an essential activity to do before the task of reading the story.

 - After Landlady text (pdf) has been read - or the Landlady Audio 1-4 (mp3) listened to - there are some activities in Landlady After reading (pdf) which look at some of the issues that can be explored from the story:

 - The year in which it was set (1959), embalming, taxidermy, witchcraft and a look at some famous poisoners!